 Entrance fee Tegalalang rice terrace

 The entrance fee for the Tegalalang rice terrace is a donation fee.
-A local man resides in a small hut that sits on top of Tegalalang Rice Terrace will also approach you and ask for a donation for walking around on ‘his land’.
-Give him what you can miss, but most normal is to give around 20.000 IDR.
+A local man resides in a small hut that sits on top of Tegalalang Rice Terrace will also approach you and ask for a donation for walking around on his land.
+Give him what you can miss, usually around 20.000 IDR is okay.

 If you want to make photos with sunrise in the rice fields, you have to walk all the way to the way to the furthest valley.
 There you have to ask the elderly local landowner (Wayan) to open the fence and pay him 50,000 IDR.
 To stop people from walking through the rice terraces, there are now makeshift fences on most of the rice terraces.
 However, if you find Wayan and pay him the 50,000 IDR, he will move the fence so you can take photos in the terraces.